Dolfost/markov-algorithm-lua/README.md

 * Make [Lua table][luatable] and fill its fields with:
     - `name` field.
 This is used to adress You Markov algorithm with `-a` option
     - Other tables in format `{["string"] = "replacement"}`
         - `terminating` field set to `true`.
 This is not necessary if Your algorithm designed to have no possible substitutions at the end.
 If so, then program ends.
+Also, this means that you can't have `{["terminating"] = "replacement"}`.
 * Pass this table to `malgorithm` function.
 * Execute `markov.lua` with options `-f file.lua -a algorithm_name` at least.
 * Volia!